blockspacer/basis/basis/promise/README.md

 C++ Promises for Chromium - Google Docs https://docs.google.com/document/d/1l12PAJgEtlrqTXKiw6mk2cR2jP7FAfCCDr-DGIdiC9w/

+## Performance

+Designed for NOT performance-critical code.

+Uses dynamic allocations, so avoid it in hot-code-paths.

+Also `Promise` has shared ownership (`shared_ptr` is anti-pattern).

+Performance overhead expected to be NOT large (TODO: measure).

 ## Alternatives

 https://github.com/grantila/q uses similar approach, so you can find it's docs useful, see http://libq.io